diypool/diy/docs/SetupACardanoStakePool.md

   --out-file tx.signed
 ```

-Finally, copy the signed transaction to your hot environment and submit it to the block chain
+Finally, copy the signed transaction to your hot environment and submit it to the blockchain

 ```sh
 cardano-cli transaction submit \